marriott-library/MaRMAT-Beta/Code/MacOS-UsersGuide.md

       - If you don’t see TextEdit, choose **Other...** and select TextEdit (or another text editor) from the list.

    - **Edit the Script**:
-      - In TextEdit, find and modify the following sections (at the very end of the script under "Example usage") according to your specific file paths and requirements:
+      - In TextEdit, find and modify the sections below according to your specific file paths and requirements.
+Note: These sections are all at the very end of the script under "# Example usage" (you can use `command` + `F` to search for "Example usage" to quickly find this).

         - **Load Lexicon**: